Henriquehnnm/dotfiles/README.md

 ### Installation

-- To install on Arch Hyprland, first install the base with the command `bash <(curl -s https://ii.clsty.link/get)`
+- To install on Arch, first install the base with the command `bash <(curl -s https://ii.clsty.link/get)`
 - And apply the settings manually to each respective file.

 ### Screenshots